Abdelrahmanmemara/Data-Science-/README.md

 # Data-Science-
-This is a place where I will put all of the projects that I have made so far in my career
+I am an AI second year bachelor student.
+I making this respitory to place all of the projects that I have done so far in my career.
+This will contain many sections, some will be about machine learning, data analysis, NLP, etc.